yoonghan/walcron-microfrontend-shared/README.md

 ## Publishing commands

-_NOTE_: Remember to expose all files into index.ts before publishing.
+_NOTE_: Remember to expose all files into index.ts and add into integration test before publishing.

+1. Build before publishing and check in dist/

+`npm build`

+2. Update versioning 'patch'|'minor'|'major'.
+Please bump before opening Pull Request.

+`npm version <release>`

 To build and publish, this is built into Gitlab CI/CD integration with allow/continue on failure.

 `npm publish`

-To update versioning 'patch'|'minor'|'major'.
-Please bump before opening Pull Request.

-`npm version <release>`

 ## Github PAT permission required